stlab/better-code/better-code/src/chapter-3-errors.md

 the idea, because behind that simple word lies a chapter's worth of discussion.
 Welcome to the *Errors* chapter!

-What we present here is not the only logically consistent approach to errors, and our approach may clash with your instincts.
-It is the result of optimizing for local reasoning and the ergonomics of scalable software development, and the justifications for our choices are interdependent.
-We hope you'll bear with us as we tie them all together.

 ## Definitions

 To understand any topic, it's important to have crisp definitions of